npradaschnor/Pima-Indians-Diabetes-Dataset/README.md

 # Pima Indians Diabetes Database
-## Prediction the onset of diabetes
+## Predicting the onset of diabetes

 I've explored, analysed the Pima Indians Diabetes Dataset, and applied Machine Learning Techniques.
 I've analysed and discussed the results using the knowledge acquired as a experienced Registered Dietitian.